ARH Inspirations via Chat GPT

 As the Son of Man saves the world, takes His last breath, and dies.

-The sky darkens, the ground shakes, and the veil is torn completely in two,
+The ground shakes in terror and the veil tears in two,

-“This man was truly the Son of God!” now they declared,
+“This man was truly the Son of God!” now one declares,

 They had murdered the innocent and slaughtered the Way,